NEWAGE-Labs/nal.docs/docs/QSM.md

 ###### Controlled Copies ######

-> Official controlled copy can be found on our local Quality System Git Repository.
+> Official controlled copy can be found on our local quality system Git repository.
-> Only the origin master branch and fetching clones are considered controlled.
+> Only the origin master branch is considered controlled.
 > All printed copies are uncontrolled.
+> A read-only Quality System Manual is available via web access.

 ###### Revision History ######

 >*Revision 16.1 January 5, 2015 - Updated reference to ISO standard to ISO/IEC 17025:2005*
 >*Revision 17.0 December 31, 2019 - Refactored Quality System Manual to meet ISO/IEC 17025:2017 standard.
-Controlled-copy moved to Github.
-All revisions since can be found there.*
+Controlled-copy moved to Git version control system.
+All revisions since can be found within the Git-Log.*

-\newpage

-## 3 Terms and Definitions ###
+# 3 Terms and Definitions #

+## Referenced Documents of Terminology ##
 For the purposes of this manual, the following documents and their corresponding definitions apply: ISO/IEC 17000; ISO/IEC Guide 30; ISO Council Committee on Conformity Assessment (CASCO); ISO 9000; ISO 5725-1; ISO/IEC 17025:2017; AOAC; International Vocabulary of Basic and General Terms in Metrology (VIM); and NELAC 2009.

+## Defined Terms ##

 ##### Accreditation ######
 >Formal recognition of a laboratory by an independent science-based organization that the laboratory is competent to perform specific tests (CASCO).